Learn how to batch cook for the week using these handy tips from dietitian nutritionist McKel.

 - Homemade marina sauce

-- Nut butters (almond, walnut, cashew, sunflower seed, pumpkin seed, etc.)
+- Nut butters: almond, walnut, cashew, sunflower seed, pumpkin seed, etc. (store bought with whole food ingredients or homemade)

 - Homemade trail mixes (i.e. raw, unsalted varieties of nuts/seeds, dried fruit, shredded coconut, etc.) Trust me, you’ll be saving yourself from eating fillers, preservatives, extra sodium, and fat that your body doesn’t need.